Sion James: Early life and high school career

 James grew up in Sugar Hill, Georgia and attended Lanier High School.
-He averaged 14.6 points, 6.1 rebounds, and 5.3 assists per game as a junior.
+He averaged 14.6 points, 6.1 rebounds and 5.3 assists per game as a junior.
 James committed to playing college basketball for Tulane.

 College career

 James began his college career at Tulane.
 He became a starter early into his freshman year.
-James averaged 5.8 points, 3.5 rebounds, 1.9 assists, and 1.2 steals per game on the season.
-He averaged 9.7 points, 3.4 assists, and 4.8 rebounds per game as a junior and also won the American Athletic Conference (AAC) sportsmanship award.
-He averaged 14 points, 5.4 rebounds, 2.7 assists, and 1.6 steals per game during his senior season and again won the AAC sportsmanship award.
+James averaged 5.8 points, 3.5 rebounds, 1.9 assists and 1.2 steals per game on the season.
+He averaged 9.7 points, 3.4 assists and 4.8 rebounds per game as a junior and also won the American Athletic Conference (AAC) sportsmanship award.
+He averaged 14 points, 5.4 rebounds, 2.7 assists and 1.6 steals per game during his senior season and again won the AAC sportsmanship award.
 After the season, James entered the NCAA transfer portal.

 James transferred to Duke in May 2024.
-He averaged 8.6 points, 4.2 rebounds, and 2.9 assists per game.
+He averaged 8.6 points, 4.2 rebounds and 2.9 assists per game.

 Professional career

 James was selected in the second round of the 2025 NBA draft with the 33rd pick by the Charlotte Hornets.
+James appeared in all 82 games (including 19 starts) for the Hornets during his rookie campaign, recording averages of 5.4 points, 3.5 rebounds, and 2.0 assists.